yannprada/tk_time_picker/README.md

 # TimePicker

-tkinter widget.
+A tkinter widget.

-Button that displays time in `HH:MM:SS` format.
-When clicked, opens a window to edit time.
+This is a button that shows time in the format `HH:MM:SS`.
+When clicked, it opens a dialog window for editing the time value.

-Methods:
+## Install

+`pip install tk-digital-time-picker`

+## Signature

 ```python
 TimePicker.__str__()				# -> str: format 'HH:MM:SS'
 TimePicker.get_seconds()			# -> int: total seconds